 3. Place the horseshoes together on a welding table or concrete surface that is safe.
 In the photo below Kasey and her Dad are using a welding table to work on.

 4. Take 3 horseshoes and connect them by welding the ends together to make the base of the tree.

 5. You can paint the horseshoe tree once complete or just leave it because they look great right from the new box.

 Have you seen creative things made out of the least expected like horseshoes?
-I’d love to hear about it so leave a comment below so we can connect.
+I’d love to hear about it so leave a comment below on my site.